dardodds/Getting-And-Cleaning-Data-Project/README.md

 3. a code book that describes the variables, the data and any transformations.

-4. README.md explaining scripts and how the scripts work.
+4. README.md explaining data and scripts and how the scripts work.

 ## Input Data